Short-term health plans in Tennessee

 National Association of Insurance Commissioners supports expansion of short-term plans

-McPeak expressed support for the expansion of short-term plans, while also noting how important it is for consumers to understand the benefits covered by the plan they are considering and how short-term health plans differ from ACA-compliant plans.
+McPeak expressed support for the expansion of short-term plans, while also noting how important it is for consumers to understand the benefits covered by the plan they are considering and how short-term healthcare insurance plans differ from ACA-compliant plans.

-It’s noteworthy that Northeastern Tennessee’s Tri-Cities has the highest rate of pre-existing conditions in the United States: 41 percent of adults in that area have health conditions that would have prevented them from buying individual-market health insurance prior to 2014 (when the ACA reformed that market and banned medical underwriting).
+It’s noteworthy that Northeastern Tennessee’s Tri-Cities has the highest rate of pre-existing conditions in the United States: 41 percent of adults in the area have health conditions that would have prevented them from buying individual-market health insurance prior to 2014 (when the ACA reformed that market and banned medical underwriting).
 But short-term health insurance plans still use medical underwriting, and the policies generally do not cover pre-existing conditions.
 Excluding coverage for pre-existing conditions can make a short-term policy appear more affordable than an ACA-compliant or Obamacare policy.

 Which insurance companies offer short-term health insurance in Tennessee?